ikluft/pelican-events/README.md

   * event-refid: free-form text that creates an identifier for associated components [[RFC9253, Section 8.3](https://www.rfc-editor.org/rfc/rfc9253#section-8.3)]
   * event-x-\*: non-standard experimental properties [[RFC5545, Section 3.8.8.2](https://www.rfc-editor.org/rfc/rfc5545#section-3.8.8.2)]

-However, not all properties make sense in the context of a public post.
+However, not all iCalendar properties make sense in the context of a public post.
 Those intended for private emails were excluded in a security review to prevent misconfiguration and mischief.
 A few were disallowed because they are redundant with metadata settings that generate those properties in the original events plugin.
 If you think you need a property which was excluded, [submit an issue to the project](https://github.com/ikluft/pelican-events/issues) stating which property is requested and explaining why it should be allowed in a public setting.

-The disallowed properties are: *acknowledged action attach attendee busytype calendar-address calscale class color completed contact dtend dtstamp dtstart due duration exdate exrule freebusy last-modified location-type method organizer participant-type percent-complete priority prodid proximity rdate recurrence-id refresh-interval related-to repeat request-status resources resource-type rrule sequence source structured-data transp trigger tzid tzid-alias-of tzname tzoffsetfrom tzoffsetto tzuntil tzurl version xml*
+The disallowed iCalendar properties are: *acknowledged action attach attendee busytype calendar-address calscale class color completed contact dtend dtstamp dtstart due duration exdate exrule freebusy last-modified location-type method organizer participant-type percent-complete priority prodid proximity rdate recurrence-id refresh-interval related-to repeat request-status resources resource-type rrule sequence source structured-data transp trigger tzid tzid-alias-of tzname tzoffsetfrom tzoffsetto tzuntil tzurl version xml*

 Contributing
 ------------